fjvallarino/monomer/tasks.md

   - Make sure WidgetTask/Node association is preserved if node location in tree changes
   - Button should handle ReleaseBtn instead of Click (allow multi click)
   - ZStack should set _weIsTopLayer based on used space
+  - Reimplement containerIgnoreEmptyClick
+  - Box should allow setting size of children and ignore the rest
+  - Does having Cursor in style make sense?
+    - Keeping it for the moment

 - Pending
   - Add header in all files, indicating license and documenting what the module does